pluto-227/PLUTO_BLARE/README.md

 # PLUTO_BLARE
-This is an Alarm Clock
+This is an Alarm Clock.

+To see the full project look in folders CAD, Firmware, PCB.
+To build and use the folder Production.

 How to change settings: